see also, Full Moon Calendar 2020 | Full Moon Dates 2020 | Full Moon Names 2020

 |Credit: Wikimedia Commons|

-As I hail from India, so I will give the explanation by the Indian perspective on why Mars is called the red planet.
+As I hail from India, so I will give an explanation from the Indian perspective on why Mars is called the red planet.
 According to the Indian sacred scriptures, the word Mars is derived from the Sanskrit word “Mangala”.
 In the Hindi language, planet Mars is called Mangala Graha (planet).
 According to Shiv Purana, Lohitang- (son of Lord Shiva and planet earth) is called planet Mars.
 Some scriptures suggest that Lohitang was born from the blood and sweat of Lord Shiva while Lord Shiva was performing Shiv Tandav.

 Lord Shiva blessed him (Lohitang) with a position in our solar system.
 The word red planet is derived from the Sanskrit word Lohitang i.e Lohit means red and Ang means a body (planet) hence gives the word Red Planet.
 Lohitang is also known as God Of War.